lasseheia/docs/docs/posts/git-commit-verbose-mode.md

 # Git Commit Verbose Mode

-To make it easier to remember exactly what changes are staged before writing a commit message, you can use the git commit --verbose command.
-This will show the diff of the changes you're about to commit in the editor where you write the commit message.
+To help you remember exactly which changes are staged before writing a commit message, you can use the `git commit --verbose` command.
+This will display the diff of the changes you're about to commit in the editor where you write your commit message.

 <!-- more -->

+## How to Use Git Commit Verbose Mode

 ```zsh
 git commit --verbose
 ```

+## Set Git Commit Verbose Mode as the Default

-You can set this option as the default by running the following command:
+You can set verbose mode as the default by running the following command:

 ```zsh
 git config --global commit.verbose true